TouHikari/TouHikari/README.md

 - Striving to write code that is not only functional but also elegant and maintainable.

 #### 📚 Sharing the Journey
-- My personal blog is under construction!
-It will be my corner of the internet to share project insights, technical tutorials, and basically anything I feel passionate about saying.
-Stay tuned!
+- My personal corner of the web is now online at [**touhikari.top**](https://touhikari.top)! 🚀 It's currently a blank canvas, but I'm thrilled to start filling it with project stories, coding tutorials, learning experiences, and anything else I'm passionate about.
+Pop over for a visit – content is on the way!

 Feel free to connect!
 Let's explore the endless possibilities of technology together. ✨